ESMValGroup/ESMValTool/doc/sphinx/source/namelists.rst

 | zg.ncl                   | Geopotential height							       |
 +--------------------------+-----------------------------------------------------------------------------------+

-Typically, all namelists are stored in the folder nml, the naming convention is namelist_xxx.xml with ~xxx~ being the name of the diagnostic and/or a description of the purpose of the namelist:
+Typically, all namelists are stored in the folder *nml*, the naming convention is *namelist_xxx.xml* with ~xxx~ being the name of the diagnostic and/or a description of the purpose of the namelist:

-	For papers
+* **For papers **
 xxx = SurnameYearJournalabbreviation (e.g., stocker12jgr, stocker12sci1, stocker12sci2).
-	For copies of reports that are not publicly available xxx = OrgYearTitleabbrev (e.g., unep10water, unep11gap, roysoc09geoengineering).
+* ** For copies of reports that are not publicly available ** xxx = OrgYearTitleabbrev (e.g., unep10water, unep11gap, roysoc09geoengineering).
-	For grouped sets of diagnostics and performance metrics that do not follow a published paper or report xxx = an intuitive name describing the scientific topic (e.g., aerosol, MyDiag, SAMonsoon, SeaIce)
+* ** For grouped sets of diagnostics and performance metrics that do not follow a published paper or report** xxx = an intuitive name describing the scientific topic (e.g., aerosol, MyDiag, SAMonsoon, SeaIce)